ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

   2. Develop a new protocol that will understand the concept of streams therefore supporting multiplexing and have it use UDP as a substrate (for reasons explained in the following).

 It might first seem that enhancing an established protocol is a more efficient and reasonable solution rather than developing one from scratch.
 However in this case it is the opposite.
 TCP is a kernel-side protocol that has been used in the internet for over 40 years, to introduce a major change to such an established protocol would practically mean changing TCP’s implementation in major kernel vendors.
-This would also include deploying changes to Middleboxes across the internet and not just end-systems which is simply not practical in today’s networks.
+This would also include deploying changes to *Middleboxes* across the internet and not just end-systems which is simply not practical in today’s networks.
 More so, even if global scale support was initiated, it will take years to see wide-scale deployment which doesn’t match the rate at which the web is evolving.
-This challenge that stagnates the enhancements of a protocol is sometimes referred to as “Protocol Ossification” which is a topic worthy of its own post.
+This challenge that stagnates the enhancements of a protocol is sometimes referred to as *Protocol Ossification* which is a topic worthy of its own post.

 Eventually, the second pathway prevailed as a more practical option that involves having our desired features like multiplexing, implemented on top of a lightweight established transport protocol like UDP to avoid stagnant compatibility efforts.